-Mr Lawrence Wong, 48, now Minister for Education, was PM Lee’s former Principal Private Secretary.
+Mr Lawrence Wong, 49, was PM Lee’s former Principal Private Secretary.
 He then served as Chief Executive of the Energy Market Authority before entering politics in 2011.

-Mr Wong more recently took on the role as co-chair of the multi-ministerial task force on Covid-19, alongside Health Minister Gan Kim Yong, in leading the Government’s pandemic response.
+When the COVID-19 pandemic hit, Mr Wong took on the role as co-chair of the multi-ministerial task force on Covid-19, alongside then Health Minister Gan Kim Yong, in leading the Government’s pandemic response.

 UNESCO World Heritage Site